 It is also important to note that other relationships (besides marriage) can breakdown.
 For example, that of a common-law couple or siblings who bought a home together, or an adult child becomes estranged from Mom & Dad who had previously co-signed the mortgage.
 These are all examples of a dissolution of a relationship, for which the options below will apply equally.
 In all events, however, you do need to reach agreement on splitting up your joint financial affairs first.

 "Life isn't about Waiting for the Storm to Pass.
 It's about Learning to Dance in the Rain."

 A mortgage is a financial obligation.
-From a mortgage lender's point of view, before anyone heads out to buy another property, they want the parties to the existing mortgage to properly deal with that one first.
+From a mortgage lender's point of view, before anyone heads out to buy another property, they want (and require) the parties to the existing mortgage to properly deal with that one first.

-Keep in mind, as long as your name is on the mortgage, you are financially liable for the debt even if you no longer occupy or have anything to do with the property.
+Keep in mind, as long as your name remains on the mortgage, you are financially liable for the debt even if you no longer occupy or have anything to do with the property.
 Being financially liable will impact your ability to borrow (or not) in the future.
 So even if you or your partner is going to keep the home and agrees to pay the mortgage, as long as the other's name remains on the mortgage, they too are responsible for the payments if the other party defaults (illness, job loss, revenge, etc.).
 There are numerous ways this could play out and sink your ship!
 Don't go there.
 Certainly, mortgage lenders won't.